Braves vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Ronald Acuna Jr. and Rafael Devers, will be on display when the Atlanta Braves play the Boston Red Sox on Tuesday at 7:20 PM ET, at Truist Park.
+Sean Murphy and the Atlanta Braves take the field against Alex Verdugo and the Boston Red Sox on Wednesday at 7:20 PM ET, in the final of a two-game series at Truist Park.

-The Red Sox are listed as +150 moneyline underdogs in this matchup with the favorite Braves (-185).
-The contest's total has been set at 9.5 runs.
+The Braves are -160 moneyline favorites in this matchup against the Red Sox (+135).
+The total is 10 runs for this matchup.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.